ViniciusPeixoto/psys/README.md

 A PostgreSQL database is needed as well.
 You can create one by going into your PostgreSQL instance and running the command:
 > postgres# CREATE DATABASE *database_name* WITH OWNER *database_user*;

+Set your user to being able to create databases in order for the Django testing suite be able to create the testing environment database:
+> postgres# ALTER USER *database_user* CREATEDB;

-Remember to configure the same database name and database user on the `settings.yaml` file.
+Remember to configure the same database name and database user on the `settings.yaml` file, and the same password on the `.secrets.yaml` file.

 ## Running the project
 First, you will need to activate Poetry's virtual environment, and then install all the dependencies with Poetry: